top of page

 2 tablespoons all-purpose flour (maida)

-5 cups corn, frozen ok
+5 cups of frozen or fresh corn

 4 cups water